dmotz/trystero/README.md

   - `currentPeersOnly` - **(optional)** If `true` the stream will be sent only to peers currently in the room.
 By default, the stream is automatically sent to peers who arrive after the stream is initially broadcast unless a `peerId` argument is given or `currentPeersOnly` is `true`.
-Note that this function takes a maximum of 2 arguments.
+Note that these optional arguments are mutually exclusive so pass at most only one.

 - ### `onPeerJoin(callback)`